browning-lab/flare/README.md

 **model** parameter is not used, **flare** will supply a reasonable set of model parameters (see the [**flare** paper](#citation) for details).
-If **em=true** (the default), **flare** will estimate the number of generations since admixture and the proportion of target genotypes with each ancestry and will replace the values for these two parameters in the **model** file with their estimated values.
+If **em=true** (the default), **flare** will estimate the number of generations since admixture and the proportion of genotypes with each ancestry and will replace the values for these two parameters in the **model** file with their estimated values.
 The model parameters used in the analysis are reported in the output [**.model**](#output-files) file.

-* **em=[true/false]** specifies whether the number of generations since admixture and the proportion of target genotypes with each ancestry will be estimated using an iterative expectation maximization (EM) algorithm prior to inferring local ancestry (**default: em=true**).
+* **em=[true/false]** specifies whether the number of generations since admixture and the proportion of genotypes with each ancestry will be estimated using an iterative expectation maximization (EM) algorithm prior to inferring local ancestry (**default: em=true**).

 * **nthreads=[integer ≥ 1]** specifies the number of computational threads to